SonaliChaudhari/Zillow_Home_Vale_Prediction/README.md

 1. Matplotlib
     * conda install pandas xlrd matplotlib scikit-learn

-## DATA PREP
+## * DATA PREP
+STEPS:
     1. Raw Data Overview
     3. Merging the poperties and target datasets
     4. Writing the merged data to CSV

-## EXPLORATION
+## * EXPLORATION
+Includes exploratory data analysis (EDA) and exploring the following:
     1. Null values
     2. Date and target column data distribution
     3. Unique values for each column
     4. Duplicate parcelid

-## PREPROCESSING
+## * PREPROCESSING
 Created a preprocessor object performing the following steps for making data ready for the model:
     1. Dealing with Null values
     2. Encoding categorical data
     3. Dealing 'transactiondate' column
     4. Dealing with parcelId and columns with high cardinality

+## * IMPLEMENTING MODEL
+Includes base model implementation and tuning of the models for best results possible.
+Algorithms implemented:
+    1. Gradient Boosting algorithm
+    2. Random Forest
+    3. Linear Regression
+K-fold cross-validation was performed in order to prevent overfitting and search for the optimal hyperparameter settings over a tuning grid.

+## * COMBINING ABOVE STEPS INTO SINGLE FILE
+Integrating all the steps of the datapipeline into a single file.

+## RESULTS